NARKOZ/gitlab/docs/installation.md

 ## Manual build

-If you want to build gem from source manually
+If you want to build the gem from source manually

 ```sh
 git clone https://github.com/NARKOZ/gitlab.git